SaftIng/safting.github.io/doc/phpframework/backends/httpstore.md

 title: HttpStore
 ---

+## Requirements

+* PHP extension `curl` must be installed and loaded.
+It is provided by the package `php5-curl`.

-## Setup Virtuoso as SPARQL endpoint for HTTP requests
+## Setup a SPARQL endpoint for HTTP requests using Virtuoso

+This chapter describes what you have to do to setup the Virtuoso server to be a SPARQL endpoint.

 ### Setup